 Neighbourhood Plan: A Plan produced by a Parish or Town Council - the 'qualifying body' - for a particular Neighbourhood Area.
-Once it has been accepted by the local community through a Referendum, the Neighbourhood Plan will form part of the Development Plan.
+Once accepted by the local community through a Referendum, the Neighbourhood Plan will form part of the Development Plan.

 Northumberland County Council: The unitary authority for Northumberland as of 1st April 2009.